 Kristie Wolfe had some building experience from constructing her own tiny home on wheels in her hometown of Pocatello, Idaho.

-After learning to love living on less, Wolfe wanted some land to build a tiny vacation home with some of the money she was saving with her pared-down lifestyle, according to a YouTube video.
+After learning to love living small, Kristie wanted some land to build a tiny vacation home with some of the money she was saving with her pared-down lifestyle.

-Wolfe ended up buying a plot of land in Hawaii without seeing it for about $8,000.
-A year later, she and her mother flew with tools to build a bamboo “treehouse” that blended with the surrounding jungle.
+Kristie ended up buying a plot of land in Hawaii without seeing it for $8,000.
+A year later she and her mother flew down to the land with some tools to build a bamboo “treehouse” that blended with the surrounding jungle.

-After two months of hard work, and spending about $11,000, Wolfe had her second home.
+After two months of incredibly hard work, and spending about $11,000, she had her second home.

-Some may feel the 15-foot by 15-foot house is too small, but Wolfe sees the size as an asset.
+Some may feel the 15′ by 15′ or 225 square foot house is too small, but Kristie sees the size as an asset.

-“My original house was 97 square feet so that was really tiny so this feels huge,” she said of her 225-square-foot home.
+“My original house was 97 square feet so that was really tiny so this feels huge,” she said.

 “I think small homes are beautiful because it fits with my lifestyle.
-I think having a lot of stuff mentally weighs you down even in ways that you don’t realize,” she said.
+I think having a lot of stuff mentally weighs you down even in ways that you don’t realize.”